Religious syncretism: Early Christianity

 Gnosticism is identified as an early form of syncretism that challenged the beliefs of early Christians.
 Gnostic dualism posited that only spiritual or invisible things were good, and that material or visible things were evil.
-Orthodox (mainstream) Christians have always insisted that matter is essentially good because they believe that God created all things, both spiritual and material, and said that it was "very good".
+Mainstream Christians have generally held that matter is essentially good because they believe that God created all things, both spiritual and material, and described creation as "very good".
 Simon Magus has been identified as one of the early proponents of Gnosticism.

-In the first few centuries after the death of Jesus, there were various competing "Jesus movements".
+In the first few centuries after the crucifixion of Jesus, there were various competing "Jesus movements".
 The Roman emperors used syncretism to help unite the expanding empire.
 Social conversion to Christianity happened all over Europe.
-It became even more effective when missionaries concurred with established cultural traditions and interlaced them into a fundamentally Christian synthesis.
+Conversion became even more effective when missionaries accommodated established cultural traditions and incorporated them into a Christian framework.
 Sometimes old pagan gods—or at least their aspects and roles—were transferred to Christian saints, such as when Demetrius of Thessaloniki inherited the role of patron of agriculture from Demeter and the Eleusinian Mysteries after the latter's demise in the 4th century.

-Syncretism is distinguished from assimilation, the latter of which refers to the church's ability to "incorporate into herself all that is true, good, and beautiful in the world".
-This idea was present in the early Church; the Second Apology of Justin Martyr states: "Whatever things were rightly said among all men, are the property of us Christians".
+Syncretism is distinguished from cultural assimilation, the latter of which refers to the church's ability to "incorporate into herself all that is true, good, and beautiful in the world".
+This idea was present in the early Christian Church; the Second Apology of Justin Martyr states: "Whatever things were rightly said among all men, are the property of us Christians".
 The Church has assimilated many (though not all) of the ideas of Plato and Aristotle.
 Augustine of Hippo is remembered for assimilating the ideas of Plato, while Thomas Aquinas is known for doing so with the ideas of Aristotle.
 In his essay on the development of Christian doctrine, John Henry Newman clarified the idea of assimilation.

 Early Judaism

-In Moses and Monotheism, Sigmund Freud made a case for Judaism arising out of the pre-existing monotheism that was briefly imposed upon Egypt during the rule of Akhenaten.
-The Code of Hammurabi is also cited as a likely starting point for the Jewish Ten Commandments.
+In Moses and Monotheism, Sigmund Freud argued that Judaism arose out of the monotheism briefly imposed on Egypt during the rule of Akhenaten.
+Some writers have cited the Code of Hammurabi as a likely starting point for the Jewish Ten Commandments.
 Some scholars hold that Judaism refined its concept of monotheism and adopted features such as its eschatology, angelology, and demonology through contacts with Zoroastrianism.
 However, some scholars dispute that claim.

-In spite of the Jewish halakhic prohibitions against polytheism, idolatry, and associated practices (Avodah Zarah), several combinations of Judaism with other religions have sprung up: Messianic Judaism, Jewish Buddhism, Nazarenism, and Judeo-Paganism.
+Despite the halakhic prohibitions against polytheism, idolatry, and associated practices (Avodah Zarah), several combinations of Judaism with other religions have sprung up: Messianic Judaism, Jewish Buddhism, Nazarenism, and Semitic neopaganism.
 Several Jewish Messiah claimants (such as Jacob Frank) and the Sabbateans came to mix Kabbalistic Judaism with Christianity and Islam.